 Bani Walid (see Advisory)

 Clashes, which include indiscriminate shelling, between pro-government militia and Gaddafi loyalists were reported in Bani Walid in October 2012.
 Exercise extreme caution and avoid affected areas.

 Ongoing clashes between various armed groups have been reported in the regions of Sabha and Kufra.

 There is a heightened risk of terrorism throughout Libya.
-The French military has been assisting the Malian government in efforts to repel armed rebels.
+In 2013, the French military assisted the Malian government in efforts to repel armed rebels.
 Terrorist groups in the region declared their intention to increase attacks and kidnappings targeting Westerners.
-Citizens of countries supporting the military intervention are at particular risk, but all travellers should exercise increased vigilance in the region.
+While the United Nations peacekeeping mission in Mali has been supporting the transitional authorities in stabilizing the region since July 2013, citizens of countries supporting the intervention are still at particular risk, but all travellers should exercise increased vigilance in the region.

-An explosion occurred in the Hay Al Andalus Area of Tripoli, in front of the French Embassy, on April 23, 2013, injuring two people.
+Libyan security forces discovered a car laden with explosives near a hotel in Tripoli on July 29, 2013.
+The embassy compound of the United Arab Emirates was the target of an attack on July 25, 2013.
+An explosion occurred close to the Corinthia hotel and Tripoli Towers, near the British and Canadian embassies, on July 23, 2013.
+No injuries were reported following these attacks.
+On April 23, 2013, an explosion occurred in the Hay Al Andalus Area of Tripoli, in front of the French Embassy, injuring two people.
 Maintain a high level of vigilance and personal security awareness, exercise caution, monitor local developments and follow the advice of local authorities.

 Civil unrest and demonstrations